 If you don’t want to subscribe but you feel like helping us keep the conversation flowing, please share this article with your nearest and dearest and comment below to let us know what you think, we would love to hear from you.

-We hope to have inspired a small change in the world with every blog post we wrtie, stay positive.
+We hope to have inspired a small change in the world through every blog post we write, stay positive.

 If you want to know more about the Paris agreement follow this link to learn more. #BeyondParis #GlobalOptumism